You may have noticed I’ve been on a bit of a falafel kick lately (exhibit A, B and C).

 FOR SERVING optional

 - Garlic Dill Sauce

-- Preheat oven to 375 degrees and add flax egg to a food processor or high speed blender.
+- Preheat oven to 375 degrees (190 C) and add flax egg to a food processor or high speed blender.

 - Heat a large metal or cast iron skillet over medium heat.
-Once hot, add 1 Tbsp (15 ml) olive oil and minced garlic.
-Sauté until slightly browned, stirring often - about 3 minutes.
+Once hot, add lesser amount of olive oil (1 Tbsp or 15 ml as original recipe is written // adjust if altering batch size) and minced garlic.
+Sauté until slightly browned, stirring often – about 3 minutes.
 Remove from heat and cool slightly, then add to food processor or blender with flax egg.

-- Next add panko bread crumbs, parsley, vegan parmesan cheese, sesame seeds (optional), coconut sugar, turmeric, cumin, a pinch each salt + pepper, and 1 tsp olive oil, and lemon juice.
+- Next add panko bread crumbs, parsley, vegan parmesan cheese, sesame seeds (optional), coconut sugar, turmeric, cumin, a pinch each salt + pepper, and 1 tsp olive oil (amount as original recipe is written // adjust if altering batch size), and lemon juice.
 Pulse/blend until small bits remain, scraping down sides as needed.